 What Should I Know about Forming and Working with a Thesis Committee?
 Once you have found a thesis topic, it is time to assemble your thesis committee.
 This committee consists of your thesis advisor, i.e., the Albion faculty member with whom you will work most closely in researching and writing your thesis, and two other Albion instructors who will serve as additional readers.
 Also, you are encouraged to find, with the help of your committee, an off-campus reviewer for the thesis.
 When such a reviewer is used, his or her comments will be for your use only and will play no role in determining the acceptability of your thesis.

 After you have formed your committee, you must file a Thesis Registry form with the Honors coordinator with the signatures of each committee member.
-The deadline for filing this form is April 30 of your junior year (or September 15 of your senior year, if you are off campus second semester junior year).
+The 1st deadline for filing this form is April 30 of your junior year, no later than September 15 of your senior year.
 If, subsequently, you decide to make a change in your committee, a revised Thesis Registry form must be filed.

-In forming your committee, you would do well to consider the following advice.
-When possible, pick faculty members with whom you believe you can establish a comfortable working relation and would be supportive of your efforts -- professors you already know through classroom or other contacts.
+In forming your committee, you would do well to consider the following advice: when possible, pick faculty members with whom you believe you can establish a comfortable working relation and would be supportive of your efforts -- professors you already know through classroom or other contacts.
 Also, talk to Honors seniors who are writing in your area for advice in forming a committee.
-Finally, go to the Honors library to see which faculty have directed successful theses in your area before.
+Finally, go to the Honors library to see which faculty members have directed successful theses in your area before.

 When writing your thesis, it is your responsibility to keep in contact with all members of your committee, not just your thesis advisor.
 All committee members will want to make sure that the final product meets their own standards for quality before they approve the final draft even though they may never have insisted that you communicate with them during the writing process.
 It is up to you to hand them drafts of thesis sections as you produce them and to solicit their suggestions for improvement.
 If you do so, you will not only end up with a higher quality final thesis product, but you will also insure that there are no unpleasant surprises at the end.
 If you do not keep contact with your committee and instead surprise them with a final draft of your thesis two weeks before the deadline, they may in turn surprise you with demands for substantial revisions that may be difficult or even impossible to complete in the time that remains.